 ECED 201 - Introduction to Early Childhood Education (3)

-Using a social justice framework, students study theories of learning and models of early childhood education to understand components of curricula including content, process, teaching, facilitating and contexts of learning.
+Students study theories of learning, history, models of ECED and advocacy; using a social justice framework to understand components of ECED curricula: including content, process, teaching/facilitating, and contexts for learning.

 Offered: Fall, Spring.

-ECED 202 - Early Childhood Development, Birth to Eight (3)
+ECED 202W - Early Childhood Development, Birth to Eight (3)

 This course examines the characteristics and needs of young children, birth through eight, including the stages and multiple influences on early development and learning, using historical and culturally diverse perspectives.
-(Formerly ECED 302.)

-Prerequisite: ECED 290 and admission to the early childhood education teacher preparation program, or consent of department chair.
+This is a Writing in the Discipline (WID) course.

-Offered: Fall.
+Offered: Fall, Spring

-ECED 232 - Building Family, School and Community Partnerships (3)
+ECED 232W - Building Family, School and Community Partnerships (3)

 Students examine methods of building respectful, reciprocal relationships that empower and support families in their children's development.
 Students also come to understand the complexities of family and community characteristics.
-(Formerly ECED 332.)
+This is a Writing in the Discipline (WID) course.

-Prerequisite: Admission to a FSEHD Early Childhood Education program, or consent of department chair.
+Prerequisite: Admission to an Early Childhood Education program, or consent of department chair.

-Offered: Spring.

-ECED 290 - A Cross-Disciplinary Approach to ECED (3)

-The application of social work principles to the field of early care and education is explored, with emphasis on a systems-based approach to working with children and families.

-Offered: Fall, Spring.

-ECED 301 - Developmental Approaches to Teaching and Learning (3)

-Developmentally appropriate approaches and teaching models for all early childhood education students, including atypical/exceptional, are learned through supervised practice.
-Observations and a multicultural/urban practicum are required.
-5 contact hours.

-Prerequisite: Minimum GPA of 2.50 in all previous courses and admission to the early childhood education teacher preparation program, or consent of department chair.

-Offered: Fall.

-ECED 303 - Creating an Early Childhood Learning Community (3)

-This course explores principles of care and education in the early childhood environment, including the importance of creating a community through relationships, physical space, and organization of time.

-Prerequisite: CEP 215; ECED 301, ECED 202 or ECED 302; SPED 301; and admission to the early childhood education teacher preparation program.

-Offered: Spring.
+Offered: Fall

 ECED 305 - Intentional Teaching in the Early Years (4)

 The practicum course introduces developmentally effective approaches for teaching/learning in the early years (3-5).
 ECED candidates observe, evaluate, design, implement curriculum and environments supportive of children’s development and learning.